connorbowen/apiq-mvp/docs/oauth2-testing-plan.md

 ## Overview

 This document outlines the comprehensive testing strategy for OAuth2 flow implementation in APIQ MVP.
-The testing plan covers OAuth2 authorization flows, token management, security validation, and integration testing with popular OAuth2 providers.
+The OAuth2 service and all related endpoints now use dependency injection (DI) for all dependencies (database, encryption, token generation, etc.), enabling full mocking and improved testability.
+All tests should inject mocks via DI for isolation and coverage.

 ## Testing Objectives